AtaSahin/test-automation-sauce/README.md

 ---

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)